virusme/Automated-Trader-for-The-Chartist/README.md

 > **Note**:
 > * Please use a valid email address while registering to download the software.
 > * License key will be generated and emailed to your email address.
 You will have to input this license key when prompted during the first run.
-> * The software is made available with single-computer license i.e. locked to one computer.
 > * In case you want to run this software on multiple computers then increase the number of license's required during the registration process or contact info@theportfoliotrader.com for assistance.
 > * Dependency on Internet Explorer is temporary, I have included it so that the user can visualise the website login and file access actions.
 > * _This application should run fine on LINUX and OS X/Mac OS via [Mono](http://www.mono-project.com/).
 Due to the dependency of this version on Internet Explorer it might be a difficult ask.
 I have not tested this thoroughly.
 Contact info@theportfoliotrader.com if you want me to perform a thorough testing on LINUX or OS X/Mac OS.
 Next version of this software will not have Internet Explorer dependency._